 - 4 pcs hoagie roll or Italian long rolls, sliced halfway open

-- In a sauté pan over medium or medium-low heat, add one tablespoon of butter.
+- Add half of the butter to a sauté pan over medium or medium-low heat.
 Once melted, add diced onions and season with salt and pepper.
-Cook slowly until onions turn translucent.
-Remember to stir occasionally so as not to burn the onions.
+Cook slowly until the onions turn translucent, stirring occasionally so as not to burn them.
 Remove from the pan and set aside.

-- Season the thinly-sliced ribeye steak with salt and pepper.
-Add another tablespoon of butter to the pan and add ribeye to the pan once the butter melts.
+- Season the thinly sliced ribeye steak with salt and pepper.
+Once the butter melts, add another tablespoon of butter to the pan and add the ribeye.
 Keep the heat to medium and cook for 2-4 minutes.
 Remember to keep stirring occasionally and avoid overcooking the meat.

 - Return onions to the pan and stir with the steak.
 Place the cheese slices on top of the steak and onions mixture and let them melt.
 This will take about 1-2 minutes.

-- Butter insides of hoagie rolls with the butter of your choice and toast in the oven for about 5 minutes.
-Spoon the mixture into your freshly toasted hoagie rolls.
-Serve your Philly cheesesteak sandwich immediately and enjoy!
+- Butter the insides of the hoagie rolls with the butter of your choice and toast them in the oven for about 5 minutes.
+Spoon the mixture into the freshly toasted hoagie rolls.
+Serve your Philly cheesesteak sandwich immediately, and enjoy.

 Nutrition